kortney-lee/wihy_app/USER_QUERY_DISPLAY_IMPLEMENTATION.md

 Coca-Cola Classic is a carbonated soft drink...
 ```
-✅ Users can see exactly what they scanned
+[OK] Users can see exactly what they scanned

 ## Test Cases